The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Simulations with software

 \section{Simulations with software}

-We validate our results by comparing them to simulations with software (NEST \citep{Gewaltig_07_11204}).
-In these simulations we modulated the degree of heterogeneity by distributing the thresholds of all neurons according to a normal distribution with mean $\vthresh$ and variance $\sigma(\vthresh)$.
+We validate our results by comparing them to simulations with software (NEST \citep{Gewaltig_07_11204}, PyNN \citep{Davison08_11}).
+In these simulations we modulated the degree of heterogeneity by distributing the firing thresholds of all neurons according to a normal distribution with mean $\vthresh$ and standard deviation $\stdthresh$.
 Details about the network, neuron and synapse models and their parameters can be found in \prettyref{apptab:sim_nordlie} and \ref{apptab:sim_nordlie_params}, respectively.
-The results are qualitatively the same compared to network emulations on the \spikey{} chip (compare \prettyref{appfig:sim} to \prettyref{fig:corr_calib}).
-In the \fb{} case, input correlations increase with network heterogeneity and spike-train correlations become less negative.
-In the \rand{} case, input correlations stay approximately constant, while output correlations decrease with the variance $\sigma(\vthresh)$.
-This can be explained by the fact that, here, heterogeneity only affects the output spike times, and not the integrative properties of the neurons (see also \prettyref{sub:results_heterogeneity} and \citep{Yim2013_032710}).
+The results are qualitatively similar to network emulations on the \spikey{} chip (compare \prettyref{fig:corr_calib} to \ref{fig:sim}) and also hold for larger network sizes (\prettyref{appfig:sim}).
+In the \fb{} case, input correlations and output correlations increase with network heterogeneity.
+In contrast to hardware emulations, input correlations stay approximately constant in the \rand{} case.
+Output correlations strongly decrease with the standard deviation $\stdthresh$.
+Here, heterogeneity only affects the output spike times, and not the integrative properties of the neurons (see also \prettyref{sub:results_heterogeneity} and \citep{Yim2013_032710}).

+In addition, we compare the effect of heterogeneity in firing thresholds on correlations to that of heterogeneity in synaptic weights.
+Details about the network, neuron and synapse models and their parameters can be found in \prettyref{apptab:sim_nordlie} and \ref{apptab:sim_nordlie_params_weights}, respectively.
+If we distribute synaptic weights, shared-input correlations decrease with the width of the weight distribution (\prettyref{appfig:sim_weights}).
+Output correlations are also reduced, however, only proportionally to the reduction of input correlations (compare insets in \prettyref{appfig:sim_weights}).
+While output correlations are overall smaller than input correlations due to the non-linearity in spike generation, we do not observe a boost of this decrease for large heterogeneities.
+Overall, the dynamics of the recurrent system is more sensitive to heterogeneities in firing thresholds than in synaptic weights (compare scale of abscissas of \prettyref{fig:sim} to \prettyref{appfig:sim_weights}).

+To investigate the generalization of our results to mixed excitatory-inhibitory networks, correlations were measured in a network of $\netsize=192$ neurons consisting of half excitatory and half inhibitory neurons.
+Details about the network, neuron and synapse models and their parameters can be found in \prettyref{apptab:sim_nordlie_EI} and \ref{apptab:sim_nordlie_params_EI}, respectively.
+As described above, we distribute the firing thresholds of all neurons according to a normal distribution.
+The results are consistent with those obtained from purely inhibitory networks on hardware demonstrating the generality of our findings (compare \prettyref{fig:corr_calib} to \prettyref{appfig:sim_ei}).
+By modulating the level of heterogeneity separately for the excitatory or the inhibitory population, we observe that network dynamics are more sensitive to heterogeneities in the inhibitory than in the excitatory population (data not shown).